network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 # Acknowledgments

-Special thanks go to Jeroen Schickendantz for his tireless enthusiasm around the project and his contributions to this I-D and the development of the Go responsiveness measurement tool.
+Special thanks go to Jeroen Schickendantz and Felix Gaudin for their enthusiasm around the project and the development of the Go responsiveness measurement tool and the librespeed implementation.
-We would also like to thank Rich Brown for his editorial pass over this I-D.
-We also thank Erik Auerswald, Matt Mathis and Omer Shapira for their constructive feedback on the I-D.
+We also thank Lucas Pardue, Sebastian Moeller, Rich Brown, Erik Auerswald, Matt Mathis and Omer Shapira for their constructive feedback on the I-D.

 --- back